Reduced basic amount

-The basic amount can be reduced for a maximum of 2 months at a time starting from the refusal or failure to act.
+The basic amount can be reduced for a maximum of 2 months at a time starting from the refusal or neglect.

-The reduction only concerns your basic amount.
-It does not affect the basic amount of your other family members.
+If the basic amount is reduced, it concerns only your basic amount.
+The reduction does not affect the basic amount of your other family members.